 Magadan broke in with the Mets in 1986 as a September call-up, making an immediate impression: he hit .444 in 10 games, with a .524 on-base percentage but no extra-base hits.
 The Mets won the 1986 World Series but Magadan did not appear in post-season play.

-As a backup in 1987, he hit .318, and Magadan was in the bigs to stay.
+As a backup in 1987, he hit .318, and Magadan was in the big leagues to stay.
 He was with the Mets through 1992, and he usually hit for a decent average, with lots of walks and little power.
-In 1990, he hit .328, good for third in the league.
+In 1990, he hit .328, good for third in the National League.

 In his last 9 seasons in the majors, he was more or less a journeyman.
-He usually hit over .270, and cleared .300 three more times (once with Houston and twice with Oakland).
-He was with the Florida Marlins in their inaugural year.
-He was with the 1996 Cubs, the year that Sammy Sosa hit 40 home runs in 124 games in an attempt to break Roger Maris' home run record before Sosa was injured.
-He was on the Oakland Athletics when Jason Giambi took over first base from Mark McGwire.
+He usually hit over .270, and cleared .300 three more times (once with the Houston Astros in 1995 and twice with the Oakland Athletics, in 1997 and 1998).
+He was with the Florida Marlins in their inaugural year, 1993.
+He was with the Chicago Cubs in 1996, the year when Sammy Sosa hit 40 home runs in 124 games in an attempt to break Roger Maris' home run record before Sosa was injured.
+He was on the Athletics when Jason Giambi took over first base from Mark McGwire.

 Magadan's career OBP, .390, puts him in the top 100 of all time.

-After playing 2nd base in college, he played 709 games at 3rd base and 593 games at first base in the majors.
+After playing second base in college, he played 709 games at third base and 593 games at first base in the majors.

 The cousin of Lou Piniella, Magadan was the San Diego Padres hitting coach from 2003 until he was fired in June 2006.
 In 2007, he joined the Boston Red Sox coaching staff.
 He remained with the team through the end of the 2012 season, then became the hitting coach of the Texas Rangers in 2013, staying until the end of the 2015 season.
 In [2016 Diamondbacks|2016], he joined the Arizona Diamondbacks as hitting coach.